2018-02-18

 【Aiden in English】

-On day 3 of the Chinese New Year celebrations, I feel bad.
-I’ve had a lot of Peking ducks, too much seafood, and insufficient sleep.
-Regardless, no one feels guilty about the times that passed.
+On the third day of the Chinese New Year celebrations, I felt.
+I've had a lot of Peking ducks, too much seafood, and insufficient sleep.
+Regardless, no one feels guilty about the times that it's said.
 It's like being in Las Vegas: blowing money feels good.
-Around Chinese New Year, food flows like water, which is funny because I don't think I've drunk anything healthy for a good three or so dinners.
-Tonight, for the second time in three nights, we went to Golden City, a local Chinese restaurant, for a teacher-exclusive appreciation dinner hosted by Guanghua Chinese School.
-I sat with a younger group of friends about my age, and we messed around most of the night.
-The food was good, the chat was good, a good experience all around.
-However, I do want to talk about the purpose of the holidays.
+Around Chinese New Year, food flows like water, which is funny, because I haven't had anything healthy for a good three or so dinners.
+Tonight, for the second time in three nights, we visited Golden City, a local Chinese restaurant, for a teacher-exclusive appreciation dinner hosted by the Guanghua Chinese School.
+I sat with a younger group of friends my age, and we spent most of the night messing around.
+The food was good, the conversation was enjoyable, and it was a great experience overall.
+However, I would like to discuss the purpose of the holidays.
 For the longest time, I never understood the reason behind celebrating what some dude five hundred years ago did.
-Christopher Columbus wasn’t even the first European to discover North America!
-A holiday celebration is supposed to commemorate events on the same day in history.
-We celebrate Independence Day for independence, New Year's for the New Year, and National Pi Day because we have nothing better to do.
+Christopher Columbus wasn't even the first European to discover North America!
+A holiday celebration is intended to commemorate events that occurred on the same day in history.
+We celebrate Independence Day, New Year's, and National Pi Day because we have nothing better to do.
 But do we commemorate the significant actions put in by those whom we celebrate?
 This generation is strange.
 We have the best technology, food supply, and sanitation in history.
 We aren't grateful for anything (at least, I'm not).
 In previous generations, life was different.
 There were more physical and life-threatening issues people had to deal with.
 Medicine was expensive, and food was hard to find.
 Today, people are afraid of the common cold!
 What have we gotten to?
 For Thanksgiving, I didn't even think much about being thankful.
-Granted, I don’t celebrate Thanksgiving, but there wasn't an ounce of thankfulness in my heart.
-The holidays have become nothing more than rest and fun away from school.
+Gradon't I don't celebrate Thanksgiving, but there wasn't an ounce of thankfulness in my heart.
+The holidays have become nothing more than a time for rest and fun away from work.
 That's ridiculous.
 So why are there holidays?
 Well, the best answer is that people make up the culture.
-Holidays give relaxation periods between challenging work, which makes for lots of quality time with others.
-However, national holidays strengthen the country's bond since everyone shares similar joy when celebrations roll around.
+Holidays provide relaxation periods between challenging work, allowing for quality time with others.
+However, national holidays strengthen a country's bond, as everyone shares a similar joy when these celebrations arrive.
 Nationalism is born from things ordinary people share, from race to social class.
-The holidays are becoming less and less used to commemorate dead presidents and honorary vets and more to take time off.
-I like that. 【红霞译】
+The holidays are becoming less and less used to commemorate deceased presidents and honorary veterans, and more to take time off.
+I like that. 【紅霞譯】